Neo-Luo/itfin/README.md

 # itfin
-System for Illegal Fund-raising Monitoring and Early-warning
+System for Monitoring and Early-warning of Illegal Fund-raising